joeattardi/picmo/README.md

 * `rootElement`: The root DOM node to attach the picker to.
 Defaults to the body if not passed in.

+* `autoHide`: (boolean, default: `true`) Whether or not the picker should automatically be hidden when an emoji is clicked.

 ### `showPicker(referenceElement)`

 Shows the picker, positioning it relative to the given reference element.
 The reference element is usually the button or other element that was clicked to open the picker.